Kicker70000/vnc-codespace/README.md

    - If you see a "Configuring openssh-server" press enter (OK).
    - You will be prompted to choose your language and keyboard.
 You can use the mouse to submit.
    - When done, it will ask you to create a password to connect to the VNC.
 Don't worry if your input isnt appearing, Linux hides it for security.
+   - If you are asked if you would like to create a view only password, type `n` and press enter unless you know what you are doing!
 3. Start VNC instance
    - In the terminal type `./start.sh`.
 This script will start the server for you.
 Please run this command anytime you turn on the codespace.
    - Once the server is started go to `http://127.0.0.1:6080/vnc.html` in your browser.